ivanph/resume/README.md

-Resume in Markdown format, this use the markdown-resume module to convert markdown to html and PDF.
+Use jsonresume to export a resume to PDF or HTML.

 ## Usage